 Speak With a Nursing Home Abuse Lawyer in Minneapolis Today

 Madia Law LLC pursues elder abuse cases with focus, strategy, and experience.
-Our team evaluates every case thoroughly, with no upfront cost and no fees unless we recover compensation.
-Contact us today to discuss your concerns and explore your legal options.
+Our nursing home abuse attorney evaluates every case thoroughly, with no upfront cost and no fees unless we recover compensation.

 Call 612-349-2729 or complete a Case Evaluation form